Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Symbolic dynamics and topological classification

 \end{lema}

-Assuming that Lemma~\ref{l.realisacao} is true, then the sequence $\Omega_n$ is a nested sequence of non-empty compact sets and any $p\in\bigcap\Omega_n$ satifies that $\omega\in\{\omega_+(p),\omega_-(p)\}.$ Note that, indeed, this intersection is exactly the stable leaf through $p$, according to Proposition~\ref{p.order}.
+Assuming that Lemma~\ref{l.realisacao} is true, then the sequence $\Omega_n$ is a nested sequence of non-empty compact sets, and any $p\in\bigcap\Omega_n$ satisfies that $\omega\in\{\omega_+(p),\omega_-(p)\}.$ Note that, indeed, this intersection is precisely the stable leaf through $p$, according to Proposition~\ref{p.order}.
+It remains to prove Lemma~\ref{l.realisacao}.